themattinthehatt/behavenet/docs/source/adv_user_guide.psvae_hparam_search.rst

  * :math:`\mathscr{L}_{\text{ICMI}}`: index-code mutual information of the unsupervised latents
  * :math:`\mathscr{L}_{\text{TC}}`: total correlation of the unsupervised latents
  * :math:`\mathscr{L}_{\text{DWKL}}`: dimension-wise KL of the unsupervised latents

- * :math:`\mathscr{L}_{\text{orth}}`: orthogonality of the full latent space (supervised + unsupervised)
+There are two important hyperparameters of the model that we address below: :math:`\alpha`, which weights the reconstruction of the labels, and :math:`\beta`, which weights the factorization of the unsupervised latent space.

-There are three important hyperparameters of the model that we address below: :math:`\alpha`, which weights the reconstruction of the labels; :math:`\beta`, which weights the factorization of the unsupervised latent space; and :math:`\gamma`, which weights the orthogonality of the entire latent space.
 The purpose of this guide is to propose a series of model fits that efficiently explores this space of hyperparameters, as well as point out several BehaveNet plotting utilities to assist in this exploration.